Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

  - Problem with white space (the div's not streaching over the full viewport-area).
  - Fix: I previously had div-elements with container-fluid-class and thought that should stretch the whole way, but looking at the "Whiskey-drop"-project I saw row and col-12 used for that purpose, so with a little bit of experimenting, I found the right combination.

+#### Problem with links to bootstrap (Jquery)
+- I could not find the right link on getbootstrap.com -Documents, so I ended up copying the link from our school-project "Whiskey drop".
+It may be an older version, but the Chrome developer-tool (inspect) gives its "OK" (status 200).

 ### Unfixed bugs: